sentomarco/Convolutional-Neural-Network-from-scratch-CPP/README.md

 **Author: Marco Sento**

 This project is a C++ framework that gives the possibility to generate istances of different layers typologies, in order to set-up your own neural network.

-The interface is similar to the one of other popular software such as PyTorch and Tensorflow, but this is not intended as an alternative to them rather as a personal challenge to acquire a deeper knowledge about the structure and working principles of Convolutional Neural Networks.
+The interface is similar to the one of other popular software such as PyTorch and Tensorflow, but this is just a personal challenge to acquire a deeper knowledge about the structure and working principles of Convolutional Neural Networks.

 ![immagine](https://github.com/sentomarco/Convolutional-Neural-Network-from-scratch-CPP/blob/main/Screenshots/structure.png)